 Journal of Extension Board of Directors -There shall be one liaison to the JOE Board of Directors, who will serve a three-year term.

 Liaison’s shall be appointed by the President.
-They shall participate and report to the association Board of Directors during the regularly scheduled Board of Director’s meetings, when needed.
+They shall participate and report to the Association Board of Directors during the regularly scheduled Board of Director’s meetings, when needed.

 Article IV: Guiding Documents Section 1.
 Definitions